JackDougherty/bicycle-network-map/README.md

   - proposed - Proposed (Trout Brook Trail only) - gray
   - unpaved - Unpaved or Dirt Trails - gray (or light brown later?)

-- visually confirm two WH sharrows
-  - Mohawk Drive to King Philip from Mohegan
-  - Webster Hill from Ledgewood to I84 bridge

 - add to and from WH
 - add panes(?) to separate layers interactivity by levels
 - add toggle for town boundaries, off by default
 - add "GAP" in red for "Gaps" and credit Tony